American Antiquarian Society: History

 On the initiative of Isaiah Thomas, the AAS was founded on October 24, 1812, through an act of the Massachusetts General Court.
 It was the third historical society established in America, and the first to be national in its scope.
 Isaiah Thomas started the collection with approximately 8,000 books from his personal library.
 The first library building was erected in 1820 in downtown Worcester, Massachusetts.
 In 1853, the Society moved its collections to a larger building at the corner of Highland Street, also in Worcester.
 This building was later abandoned and another new building was constructed.
 Designed by Winslow, Bigelow & Wadsworth, the Georgian Revival building was completed in 1910 and stands on the corner of Park Avenue and Salisbury Street.
 There have been several additions to this building to accommodate the growing collection.
 The most recent addition was completed in 2019 and created room for an updated HVAC system, conservation lab, and multi-use learning lab.
 AAS was presented with the 2013 National Humanities Medal by President Obama in a ceremony at the White House.

 History of printing

 Interior view of the reading room at the American Antiquarian Society.

 As part of AAS's mission as a learned society, it offers a variety of public lectures and seminars.
 One topic to which AAS dedicates significant academic energies is printing technology, especially in 18th century British North America.
 Since Isaiah Thomas was a newspaper man himself, he collected a large number of printed materials.
 With regard to printing, paper making, edition setting, and reprinting, not much had changed in European technology by the eighteenth century.
 It was not until the late eighteenth century that paper-making material began to evolve from a hand-woven cloth to an industrial pulp.
 AAS undertakes special efforts to preserve printed records from this time period, as the Society maintains an on-site conservation department with various sewing, cloth, and binding materials to aid in the preservation process.

+Publications

+In 2000, Commonplace launched as Common-Place: The Journal of Early American Life, sponsored by the American Antiquarian Society and Omohundro Institute of Early American History and Culture, founded by editors Jane Kamensky and Jill Lepore, and designed by John McCoy.